Representation

 ABLE at Loblaw

-Leveraging loop system technology¹ to provide a more inclusive experience for customers using hearing devices and;
+Leveraging loop system technology nationwide to provide a more inclusive experience for customers and colleagues using hearing devices.
+Loop systems use hearing aid technology to cut out background noise.

 Utilizing a booking service to allow customers with disabilities to pre-book an appointment to have dedicated assistance when shopping.